sinewalker/sinewalker.github.io/posts/2017/getkidscoding.md

 I know that the class has some LEGO&trade; NXT&trade; robots that they would like to program, so that is yet another direction.

-**UPDATE 2017-09-19T12:08+1000** After talking very briefly with the teacher, we feel we should head down the Python trail next term, if only because there are a couple of pupils who've seen in already and may act as teacher's helpers, and because the two languages in HTML and CSS are also a move from *Imperative* programming to *Declaraitive*.
+**UPDATE 2017-09-19T12:08+1000** After talking very briefly with the teacher, we feel we should head down the Python trail next term, if only because there are a couple of pupils who've seen it already and may act as teacher's helpers, and because the two languages HTML and CSS are also a move from *Imperative* programming to *Declaraitive*.

 ## Getting started with Trinket